NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

     };
 ```

-### Adding and Updating Javascript packages in nixpkgs
+### Adding and Updating JavaScript packages in nixpkgs

 To add a package from NPM to nixpkgs: